CPunch/PiStick/README.md

 Hosts an AP with a captive portal.
 When you connect you can wirelessly upload files to your USB Drive.

+# Usage
+This allows you to plug into any usb port (TV, Laptop, etc.) and wirelessly transfer files to a virtual USB Flash drive.
+This lets you play videos from your phone on your TV, upload your favorite photos an dhsare with others.
+You can also download uploaded data from the captive portal, delete files to make more space, or even tell others to connect to it so they can download data.

 # Installation
 ## Enable USB Driver
 Modify /boot/config.txt and add